 Temporary Leaves of Absence

-Any full-time and part-time scheduled employee who anticipates the necessity for taking a temporary leave of absence shall make proper application and notify his/her immediate supervisor as soon as possible.
+Any full-time and part-time scheduled employee who anticipates the necessity for taking a temporary leave of absence shall make proper application and notify their immediate supervisor as soon as possible.
 All leaves granted under the provisions of this Article will be in appropriate units of full days or half days.
 All leaves described in this Article are available to full-time and part-time scheduled employees only.

 ARTICLE 14 PERSONAL CONVENIENCE LEAVE